No-Bake Apricot Bars

 • Watch the quick recipe video before you get started, scroll up a little to find it

-• Place all ingredients in a food processor, blitz until everything is very finely ground
+• Add all ingredients to a food processor and blitz until finely ground.

-• Press into a baking paper lined loaf tin (it should be around 2cm thick when pushed into the base
+• Press into a baking paper-lined loaf tin (approx. 2cm thick).

-• Chill in the refrigerator for 2 hrs
+• Chill in the refrigerator for a minimum of 2 hours.

 Video